Probesys/bileto/docs/administrators/deploy.md

 $ git checkout $(git describe --abbrev=0 --tags)
 ```

-The last command makes sure you're using the latest version.
+The last command makes sure you're using the latest version of Bileto.
+Go to GitHub for [the full list of releases](https://github.com/Probesys/bileto/releases).

 ## Configure the application